nomilous/git-seed/README.md

 ### Step 3 - clone

 * This clones all the missing repositories.
-* It also checkouts the branches as specified in the `./git_tree` control file
+* It also checkouts the branches as specified in the `.nez_tree` control file

 ```bash